kentheo/Intro_to_ML/DT/README.md

 All tests on the code can be executed by running `main.py` on the terminal and passing two arguments, depending on the desired task.

 The first argument passed must be the task and it can be:
-1. creation
+1. creation (Step 2: Creating Decision Trees)
-2. visualization
+2. visualization (Bonus Exercise: Visualize Decision Tree)
-3. evaluation
+3. evaluation (Step 3: Evaluation accuracy of created tree on provided dataset)
-4. pruning
+4. pruning (Step 4: Pruning and evaluation again)

 The second argument passed must be the dataset.
 It can be:
 1. clean